purduerov/XX-Core/pakfront/README.md

 proxy that routes traffic between the frontend and ROV.
 Logs shit, passes image data to CV

 ## TODO
-- solve issue of it crashing after a bit
 - solve issue of some frames being cut off at the bottom
 - transparent handling of flask requests+responses
 - logging(and how we will log) functionallity for all processes
-- launching everything on goroutines, with a proper config file

 ## Setup
 According to all known laws